Conversational Commerce agent developer's guide

 Endpoint 2: Core Search API request

-There are two primary approaches for displaying search results in your UI:
+There are two primary approaches for displaying search results in your web interface.

-If your UX design dictates that search results should always be displayed regardless of the conversational output (such as in a dedicated search results area alongside the chat), then you should always send the your user's original query to the core Product Search API in parallel with your call to the Conversational Commerce API.
+If your user experience design dictates that search results should always be displayed regardless of the conversational output, such as in a dedicated search results area alongside the chat, then send your user's original query to the core Product Search API with your call to the Conversational API.
 This helps ensure that product listings are immediately available.

-If your UX design is more dynamic and you only want to display search results when appropriate, based on the conversational API's response (such as only for SIMPLE_PRODUCT_SEARCH queries or when refined_search suggestions are provided), then you should wait for the Conversational Commerce API's response before sending any queries to the core Product Search API.
-You would then use the refined_search query provided in the response (if any) to fetch product results.
+If your user experience design is more dynamic and you only want to display search results depending on the Conversational API's response, such as only for SIMPLE_PRODUCT_SEARCH queries or whenever refined_search suggestions are provided, wait for the Conversational API's response before sending any queries to the core Product Search API.
+If there is a response, use the refined_search query provided to fetch product results.

 HTTP method and endpoint